 Supports: respiratory system, immune health, and is a good source of antioxidants*

-The Elder shrub has two parts traditionally used to make herbal medicines: the well-known berry and the delicate flower, which is a traditional children's herb to support the respiratory system.* The berry is best known for its immune-supportive properties and support for the body's natural immune defenses.*
+The Elder shrub has two parts traditionally used to make herbal medicines: the well-known berry and the delicate flower, which is a traditional children's herb to support the respiratory system.* The berry is best known for its immune-supportive properties, for supporting the body's natural immune defenses.*

-Research studies have shown Black Elderberry to have immune-modulating and antioxidant properties due to its high flavonoid-rich compounds.* Gaia Herbs offers a wide variety of Black Elderberry products in syrups, liquid extracts, gummies, powders, and Liquid Phyto-Caps®, making it easy for new moms to find a format that fits their lifestyle and preferences.
+Research studies have shown Black Elderberry to have antioxidant properties due to its high content of flavonoid compounds.* Gaia Herbs offers a wide variety of Black Elderberry products in syrups, liquid extracts, gummies, powders, and Liquid Phyto-Caps®, making it easy for new moms to find a format that fits their lifestyle and preferences.

 Chamomile (Matricaria recutita)

 This herb has always been thought of as a child's herb, and it has been traditionally used to calm a restless child, settle an occasional upset stomach, or soothe the skin.* This gentle herb provides a sense of calm to the nervous system and supports a healthy digestive process.* Used topically as a lotion, it also supports baby's skin.*

 Fenugreek (Trigonella foenum-graecum)